racket/racket/build.md

 Pieces](#17-even-more-instructions-building-racket-pieces) further
 below.

 ### 1.6.
-More Instructions: Building Racket on Chez Scheme
+More Instructions: Building Racket CS and Racket BC

-The `make cs` target (or `make cs-as-is` for a rebuild, or `nmake win-cs` on Windows with Visual Studio) builds a variant of Racket that runs on Chez Scheme.
-By default, the executables for the Racket CS variant all have a `cs` or `CS` suffix, and they coexist with a Racket BC build by keeping compiled files in a machine-specific subdirectory of the `"compiled"` directory.
-You can remove the `cs` suffix and the subdirectory in `"compiled"` by providing `RACKETCS_SUFFIX=""` to `make`.
-(One day, the default for `RACKETCS_SUFFIX` will change from `"cs"` to `""`.)
+The default build of Racket, also known as Racket CS, uses and incorporates Chez Scheme.
+Chez Scheme sources are included in the Racket repository.

 Building Racket CS requires either an existing Racket or pb (portable bytecode) boot files for Chez Scheme.
-By default, pb boot files are downloaded from a separate Git repository by `make cs`.
+By default, pb boot files are downloaded from a separate Git repository by `make`.
 If you have Racket v7.1 or later, then you can choose instead to bootstrap using that Racket implementation with

   `make cs RACKET=racket`

+The `make bc` target (or `make bc-as-is` for a rebuild, or `nmake win-bc` on Windows with Visual Studio) builds an older variant of Racket, called Racket BC, which does not use Chez Scheme.
+By default, the executables for the Racket BC variant all have a `bc` or `BC` suffix, and they coexist with a Racket CS build by keeping compiled files in a `"bc"` subdirectory of the `"compiled"` directory.
+You can remove the `bc` suffix and the subdirectory in `"compiled"` by providing `RACKETBC_SUFFIX=""` to `make bc`.

+Along similar lines, you can add a `cs` suffix to the Racket CS executables and cause them to use a machine-specific subdirectopry of `"compiled"` by providing `RACKETCS_SUFFIX="cs"` to `make` or `make cs`.

-Use `make both` to build both Racket BC and Racket CS, where packages are updated and documentation is built only once (using Racket BC).
+Use `make both` to build both Racket BC and Racket CS, where packages are updated and documentation is built only once (using Racket CS).

 ### 1.7.
 Even More Instructions: Building Racket Pieces